 Since travel and dining are some of the most common credit card expenditures, this allows you to rack up points quickly — without requiring you to spend money at a specific chain or sign up for rotating bonus categories.

 If you spend an average of $1,000 per month on travel and dining, you’d earn 36,000 UR points in a single year (enough for a domestic round-trip flight on most airlines!).

 Another huge perk of the Reserve is its flexible rewards program.
-When you’re ready to transfer your UR points, you won’t be limited to one specific airline or hotel chain.
+When you’re ready to transfer your UR points, you won’t be limited to one specific airline or hotel loyalty program.

-Instead, you can transfer your points at a 1:1 ratio to 12 different partners:
+Instead, you can transfer your points at a 1:1 ratio to 13 different airline and hotel partners:

 |Airline Travel Partners|